jules-line-plus/jngwock.github.io/_posts/2020-12-29-art-appserver-role.md

 {% endhighlight %}

 Also you can define application's push data using other fields from `notify_cb` to handle application requirements such as showing caller's information or caller's call type.<br>
 <br>
-Here show examples.<br>
+Find the following examples.<br>
-"app_" prefix means defined by application which means they are not required by PlanetKit call setup.<br>
+"app_" prefix means they are defined by application and they are not required by PlanetKit call setup.<br>

 APNs example
 {% highlight json %}